ralyodio/bmr/README.md

     ./build && ./start

 I've only tested with MacOS 10.8.4 so far, but these steps should work for Linux too.
+If anyone can get this to work on Windows, let me the know the steps and I'll add them here.